Minimizing Visible Edges in Polyhedra: Conclusions and Open Problems

 We have proved that, given a polyhedron $\mathcal P$ in $\mathbb{R}^3$, any point $p\in \mathbb{R}^3$ sees at least six edges of $\mathcal P$.
 Moreover, if $p$ does not see any vertex of $\mathcal P$, it sees at least eight of its edges.
 Both bounds are tight, and the second one holds more generally for a polygonal scene $\mathcal P$ in $\mathbb{R}^3$.
 En route to these results, we also proved that any Spherical Occlusion Diagram (SOD) has at least four swirls and eight edges, and these bounds are tight, as well.

 A possible direction for future research is extending our results to the number of visible \emph{faces} of polyhedra.
-For example, due to the Lusternik--Schnirelmann theorem, every point in the interior of a polyhedron sees at least four faces; a matching lower bound is trivially given by a tetrahedron.
-We conjecture that, if a point sees no vertices of a polyhedron, then it sees at least eight of its faces.
+Recall that, due to the Lusternik--Schnirelmann theorem, if a sphere is covered by three closed sets, one of the sets contains two antipodal points~\cite[pp.~118--119]{lust}.
+Applying this theorem to visibility maps, we immediately conclude that any interior point of a polyhedron sees at least four faces (because the projection of a face onto a sphere contains no antipodal points); a matching lower bound is trivially given by a tetrahedron.
+We conjecture that, if an interior point sees no vertices of a polyhedron, then it sees at least eight of its faces.
 A configuration matching this bound can be easily constructed from the arrangement in \cref{fig:7}.

 Higher-dimensional generalizations of this problem can also be investigated: For example, given a polyhedron in $\mathbb{R}^d$, what is the minimum number of $\ell$-faces visible to a point that does not see any $k$-faces for $0\leq k<\ell<d$?